fsmosca/UCIChessEngineProtocol/README.md

 Move format:
 ------------

-The move format is in long algebraic notation.
+The move format is in long algebraic notation without piece symbol in the beginning of the move, and without "-" and "x" symbols between "from" and "to" squares.
 A nullmove from the Engine to the GUI should be sent as 0000.
 Examples:  e2e4, e7e5, e1g1 (white short castling), e7e8q (for promotion)